 What makes some nations rich and others poor?
 Are there some places on earth you just wouldn’t want to live?
 Is it just economics and leadership or are deeper factors at work?
 If you’d like to explore the answers to these questions, this course is for you.

-Whilst taking an in-depth look at issues like climate change, migration, aging populations, and poverty within the core spine of the Global Challenges degree.
+Within the core spine of your Global Challenges degree, you will take an in-depth look at issues such as climate change, sustainable development, migration, terrorism, inequality and poverty and how they affect the world we live in.
 Alongside this, with the Social Cohesion pathway you will delve into the pressing need to address social wellbeing.

 Looking at the multiple challenges of economic hardship, unemployment, terrorism, and mass human migration, you will address the causes and consequences of social inequalities, and the ways in which they can be tackled.